parlakyan/beginrecovery/docs/fields/implementation.md

 # Implementation Guide

-This guide provides step-by-step instructions for adding new fields to the Recovery Directory system.
+This guide provides step-by-step instructions for adding new managed fields to the Recovery Directory system.

 ## Prerequisites